Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 Program Information

 • Program design work was temporarily paused with our third-party contractor in February of 2025.
-This pause is intended to allow DOE to form up actionable program guidance that may or may not require modifications to the pended application for implementation funds.
+This pause was intended to allow DOE to form up actionable program guidance that may or may not require modifications to the pended application for implementation funds.

 • Implementation application materials were submitted to DOE in November of 2024 (currently in "pended" status).